Michael McCarthy (bishop): Episcopacy

 On 10 March 2014, Pope Francis announced McCarthy would become the 10th Bishop of Rockhampton, following the retirement of Bishop Brian Heenan on 1 October 2013.
 He was consecrated and installed on 29 Mary 2014 at St Joseph's Cathedral, Rockhampton by Brisbane Archbishop Mark Coleridge, during a Mass concelebrated by eight Queensland bishops and priests from across Queensland.
+On 1 April 2026, Pope Leo XIV accepted his resignation and appointed Danny Meagher as his successor.